lyudaio/cheatsheets/programming_languages/java.md

 In this example, we create a new String object called modified from the original string by replacing all occurrences of the character `'a'` with `'b'`.
 Since the String class is immutable, the original string remains unchanged.

+#### Fields

-- In Java, fields don't always require an initial value when they are declared.
+In Java, fields don't always require an initial value when they are declared.
 If a field is declared but not initialized, the compiler will set it to a default value that is typically zero or null, depending on the data type.
 It's generally considered poor programming practice to rely on these default values.

+#### Final Declarations

-- Use `final` keyword to declare immutable constants
+Use `final` keyword to declare immutable constants

 - Examples:

 ```java